franleplant/nosleepjavascript-blog/content/blog/redux-data-fetching-antipattern/index.md

   - redux-toolkit
   - data fetching
   - reactive data flow
-seoFooter:
-  - Redux sucks.
-  - How to implement data fetching in modern react applications?
-  - How to use `react-query`?
-  - Why `react-query`?
 ---

-For the longest time it has been an idiom in React applications to perform data fetching through Redux, this approach has always have problems in its efficiency and effectiveness but we just got better ways of handling that.
-Let us together explore what better alternatives the ecosystem has to offer.
+For the longest time it has been an idiom in [React](https://reactjs.org/) applications to perform data fetching through [Redux](https://redux.js.org/), this approach has always have problems in its efficiency and effectiveness but modern tools and techniques have showed us better ways.
+Let's together explore what better alternatives the ecosystem has to offer, but first let's quickly cover what's Redux and how it is typically used to fetch data.

-Redux is a global state management system mostly associated with React applications that is great for managing global app state and the states transitions in a predictable way but when dealing with application data requirements it really fails.
+Redux is a global state management system mostly associated with React applications that is great for managing global app state and the states transitions in a predictable way but when dealing with application data fetching requirements it can become a problem:

 ## The typical data fetching in Redux

+This is a very simplistic way to data fetch to Redux, it is probably not production ready and has problems.

 ```typescript:title=post.action.ts
 import {